davidcarlisle/ll/en/lesson-06.md

 option to tell `babel` if you are in UK.)

-The `babel` package does a lot more than hyphenation, depending on the language
-involved: we've given [some more details](more-06) if you need them.
+The `babel` package does a lot more than hyphenation, depending on the language involved; we've given [some more details](more-06) if you need them.

 ## Changing design

 It's useful to be able to adjust some aspects of design independent of the document class.
 The most obvious one are the page margins.
-We've just used the `geometry` package in the example above, but lets now have an example specifically about margins.
+We've just used the `geometry` package in the example above, but let's now have an example specifically about margins.

 ```latex